magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/widgets.md

 ## Prerequisites

-Before proceeding with this guide, it's recommended that you follow [Getting Started](/docs/{{docsPrefix}}getting-started-guides/helloworld/) guide to become familiar with ThingsBoard dashboards and widgets.
+Before proceeding with this guide, it's recommended that you follow [Getting Started](/docs/{{docsPrefix}}getting-started-guides/helloworld/) guide to become familiar with IoT Hub dashboards and widgets.
 This will enhance your learning experience and understanding of the concepts presented here.

 ## Introduction

-All IoT dashboards are constructed using ThingsBoard widgets.
+All IoT dashboards are constructed using IoT Hub widgets.

 A widget is an element that displays a specific type of information or functionality on a dashboard.
-Widgets are used to display data and visualize information obtained from devices connected to the ThingsBoard platform, remote device control, alarms management, and display static custom HTML content.
+Widgets are used to display data and visualize information obtained from devices connected to the IoT Hub platform, remote device control, alarms management, and display static custom HTML content.

 ### Widget types